World Games For Wililife 2021 Runs July 1 to December 31

 Nature certainly takes care of us and, now, it is time for more of us to take care of nature.

 With World Games For Wildlife we have created a platform for you to make it easy to take one small step to help wildlife.

-Between the 1st November and the 30st November 2019, we are asking people in cities, towns and villages around the world to do something active or host events for the World Games For Wildlife; take personal action in to Leading Society (link to video).
+Wherever you are in the world, whatever day or time you want and what ever fitness level, we are asking people in cities, towns and villages to do something active or host events for the World Games For Wildlife.
 Whatever your sport, soccer, rugby, golf, tennis, chess, cricket, dance sport, Aussie rules, baseball, barefoot bowls etc get together family, friends, colleagues and teammates and be a part of this global event.
 Or maybe you prefer an individual pursuit such as running, swimming, cycling or athletics?

 The global pandemic has told us there is no more important time to tackle the root cause of what we have all collectively experienced, namely too little respect for wildlife and the natural world.
 Register for the World Games For Wildlife and get active to support our wildlife team mates.
 We are either all in this game together or no one is on the pitch!